BAndysc/WoWDatabaseEditor/README.md

 **To run the editor, you need [.NET 5 Runtime](https://dotnet.microsoft.com/download/dotnet/5.0) for your OS**.

+**Future versions will require [.NET 6 Runtime](https://dotnet.microsoft.com/download/dotnet/6.0), we recommend to install it now already**.

 WoW Database Editor is compatibile with both MacOS, Linux and Windows.

 **Download links**: